AppImage/docs.appimage.org/source/packaging-guide/creating-appdir-structure/make.rst

 Alternatively to :ref:`manually creating the AppDir structure <manually-creating-appdir-structure>`, you can use make `make <https://en.wikipedia.org/wiki/Make_(software)>`__ to create the AppDir structure.
 However, this only works if you use Makefiles to build your project (which is mostly done for C/C++-based projects).

-If you use a modern make-based meta build system such as CMake_ or qmake_, you can use the provided `make install` command to create the AppDir structuer.
+If you use a modern make-based meta build system such as CMake_ or qmake_, you can use the provided `make install` command to create the AppDir structure.
 To do this, you have to set up an install configuration in your build system.
-The configuration should install all binaries, libraries, resources, etc. as well as the desktop and icon files (TODO LINK).
+The configuration should install all binaries, libraries, resources, etc. as well as the :ref:`desktop and icon files <desktop-entry-files>`.

 .. todo::
    This page is missing the most important part: How to set up the install configuration.
 This should be added.